mass-Eve/-programming-with-cpp/Day18/readme.md

 ------------------------------------------------
 ```

+- But as you can see, this program is running well.
+But ideally, it shouldn't!
+Because we are trying to inherit the private members of the `Employee` Class which is against the rules.
+- On looking carefully, we can see that we are not actually accessing those private members of the Employee class, we are just accessing the members created inside the `Programmer` class.

 ### Example 2 ~
-- But if I try to access them, then it should be raising some kind of errors ?
-Lets check .......
+- But if I try to access those private members, then it should raise appropriate errors ?
+Lets check this out .......
 - In this example, we are adding one more member function inside our `Programmer` class, which is basically used to add the name and id of the programmer employee.

 ```cpp
 #include<iostream>
 #include<string>